I’ve been thinking about the word feminist for a long time. I’ve been thinking about it, but for most of my life, I haven’t been saying it.

 Within the safety of friendship, with other girls, I would rant righteously, but I did nothing useful or effective with my rage.
 I knew that I felt a creeping sense of horror at how barbaric the world actually was, and so did many friends.
 And that was that; mired in cowardly dithering, I took it no further.

 There was clearly a lot of shared feeling that was sorely lacking a name.
 But how disarmed and impotent a feeling becomes once it is robbed of the words to describe it.
 I grew up a bit, my fringe grew out and I earned enough money from Saturday jobs to buy very short skirts.
 Without thinking that the word feminist applied to me, I would carefully plot a path through the minefield of gender politics, to try and express the idea that I kinda just wanted to be myself.
 Not specifically A Girl.
 I liked high heels and inappropriate ‘sexy’ dancing, and I also liked being unsexy and lazy.
 I was told by a boy once that maybe if I had a sister I would have learned to be more feminine.
 This was said disapprovingly, and I felt a little frisson of pride that he was so offended by my unsexy ways.
-In later years I would discover that he had unwittingly been riffing on that famous quote from Simone de Beauvoir (‘one is not born a woman, but becomes one’).
+In later years I made the joyful discover that he had unwittingly been riffing on that famous quote from Simone de Beauvoir (‘one is not born a woman, but becomes one’).
 Had he but known it.

 Anyway… I liked dancing to Whitney Houston and crying to The Offspring.
 JUST LET ME BE ME, WORLD, I probably yelled drunkenly at some point when I was 18.